endurox-dev/endurox/README.md

 Supported operating system: GNU/Linux, starting from 2.6.12 kernel (needed for POSIX Queues).

 Build and installation guides are located at: http://www.endurox.org/dokuwiki

+PS,
+Feel free to contact me at madars@atrbaltic.com.
+I will gladly help you.